Port of Colombo

-Currently with a capacity of 7 million TEUs and a dredged depth of over 18 m, the Colombo Harbour is one of the busiest ports in the world, and ranks among the top 25 ports.
+Currently with a capacity of 7 million TEUs and a depth of over 18 m, the Colombo Harbour is one of the busiest ports in the world, and ranks among the top 25 ports.
 It is also one of the biggest artificial harbours in the world handling most of the country's foreign trade.
 It has an annual cargo tonnage of 30.9 million tons.
 The port is also the naval base for Sri Lanka Navy Western Fleet under the Commander Western Naval Area (COMWEST).
 The Port of Colombo is home to the second tallest building in South Asia and is the center for many commercial interests.

 History

 Early history

 The Port of Colombo was known to Roman, Arab, and Chinese traders more than 2000 years ago.
-By the 8th century, Arab Muslim traders settled in Colombo as a base for their trade for that part of the world.
-Today, they make up the local Sri Lankan Moor community.
+By the 8th century, Arab Muslim traders settled in Colombo as a base for their trade with that part of the world.
+Today, their descendants make up the local Sri Lankan Moor community.